Dangers of rising benzo prescriptions raise alarms of next drug crisis

 "Medical students, residents and even doctors in practice don't recognize the addictive potential of benzodiazepines," she told NBC News.
 "There's been all this awareness on opioids but very little focus on benzodiazepines and yet people are dying from them."

 According to data from the National Institute on Drug Abuse, there were 8,791 overdose deaths involving benzos in 2015, up from 1999 when there were 1,135 overdose deaths involving benzos.
-In roughly the same period, benzo prescriptions filled by adults increased by 67 percent, reaching 13.5 million in 2013, according to the institute.
+Between 1996 and 2013, the number of adults filling a benzodiazepine prescription increased by 67 percent, reaching 13.5 million in 2013, according to a study.

 There is far less awareness of the dangers of benzos, perhaps because of attention over the opioid crisis.
 Opioids, including prescription opioids, heroin and fentanyl, killed more than 42,000 people in 2016, according to the Centers for Disease Control and Prevention.